xylimeng/WARP/README.md

 # WARP
-Wavelets with adaptive recursive partitioning (Matlab)
+Wavelets with adaptive recursive partitioning (Matlab) applied to image reconstruction (both 2D and 3D).

 # Instructions
 - If you use mac system, you are ready to run examples.